 - Manometer tubing

-The procedure for lumbar puncture is as follows:
+The step-by-step procedure for a lumbar puncture (spinal tap) is as follows:

 Nursing Responsibility for Lumbar Puncture